What is Paraquat?

 Those exposed to Paraquat and later diagnosed with Parkinson’s may be eligible to file a lawsuit.
 You have legal options if you suspect your PD traces back to Paraquat exposure; however, you must provide information regarding the time and place you were subjected.
 Additionally, Paraquat required a license to purchase and a registry of all users after 1978.
-The experienced Paraquat lawsuit lawyers at Carey Danis & Lowe can investigate your case, determine if a factual claim exists, and represent you in legal matters.
+The experienced Paraquat lawsuit attorneys at Carey Danis & Lowe can investigate your case, determine if a factual claim exists, and represent you in legal matters.

-Furthermore, our Paraquat attorneys can secure evidence that proves liability, identify the full extent of damages available, and negotiate fair compensation for your injuries.
+Furthermore, our Paraquat lawsuit attorneys can secure evidence that proves liability, identify the full extent of damages available, and negotiate fair compensation for your injuries.
 Filing a suit to recover damages for your suffering can increase your chances of Paraquat settlement and hold the large corporations accountable for their actions.
 Statutes of limitations for Paraquat claims vary depending on where you live, so you must contact our experienced personal injury attorneys as soon as possible for a free case consultation.